SuadeLabs/fire/documentation/properties/capital_tier.md

 ### at1_grandfathered
-Instruments which are considered as grandfathered as additional tier 1 capital , in that they no longer meet the tighter restrictions introduced  in the CRR\CRR2 regulation for additional tier 1 capital, but are still included in transitional arrangements.
+Instruments which are considered as grandfathered as additional tier 1 capital, in that they no longer meet the tighter restrictions introduced  in the CRR\CRR2 regulation for additional tier 1 capital, but are still included in transitional arrangements.